slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Everyone is shy.
 Other people are waiting for you to introduce yourself to them, they are waiting for you to send them an email, they are waiting for you to ask them on a date.
 Go ahead."
 -- Kevin Kelly*

 Be useful, not important.
 Listen to people, get their goals and help them.
 It’s not about you, it’s about the impact you have on others and the legacy that you leave.

 Hints:

 - Social adeptness is balancing two seemingly opposing social strategies: competing and cooperating.
-- Building new connections is important but it’s even more important to remember your connections that already exist.
-The difference between success and failure can be as simple as keeping in touch.
+- Building new connections is important but it’s even more important to remember the connections that already exist.
 - Form relationships with those who seem like they’ll give as much than they take.
 The best way to get value was to start giving it away even by giving validation.
 - You’ll start to live when you can live outside yourself.
 Being in the moment instead of being in your head.
 - Social inadequacy (creepiness) is based on unpredictability.
 Staring isn’t staring if you’re smiling or if you say hi.